Cupcakes for a New Year's Crowd

 30 ounces pumpkin, canned or cooked cubes of pumpkin

-1 1/2 cups half-and-half or coconut milk
+1 1/2 cups half-and-half or coconut milk4 cups vegetable or chicken broth or water

 2 tablespoons soy sauce